University of California High-Performance AstroComputing Center

-The University of California High-Performance AstroComputing Center (UC-HiPACC) based at the University of California at Santa Cruz (UCSC) is a consortium of nine University of California campuses and three Department of Energy laboratories (Lawrence Berkeley National Laboratory, Lawrence Livermore Laboratory and Los Alamos National Laboratory).
+The University of California High-Performance AstroComputing Center (UC-HiPACC) based at the University of California, Santa Cruz (UCSC) is a consortium of nine University of California campuses and three Department of Energy laboratories (Lawrence Berkeley National Laboratory, Lawrence Livermore Laboratory and Los Alamos National Laboratory).
 The consortium's goal is to support and facilitate original research and education in computational astrophysics and to engage in public outreach and education.

 Staff and organization

 Joel R. Primack, distinguished Professor of Physics at UCSC, has directed the UC-HiPACC consortium since its inception.

-Peter Nugent from the Lawrence Berkley National Labarotory serves as the coordinator from northern California and Michael Norman from the University of California San Diego (UCSD) serves as the coordinator from southern California.
-The staff includes Senior Writer Trudy E. Bell, Administrator Sue Grasso, Scientific Visualization Coordinator Alex Bogert, and webmaster Steve Zaslaw.
+Peter Nugent from the Lawrence Berkeley National Laboratory serves as the coordinator from northern California and Michael Norman from the University of California, San Diego (UCSD) serves as the coordinator from southern California.
 The consortium is organized at UCSC under the aegis of the Santa Cruz Institute for Particle Physics (SCIPP).

 Principal activities

 The UC-HiPACC consortium, which began operating in January 2010, supports activities that facilitate and encourage excellence, collaboration, and education in astronomy across the University of California system and affiliated DOE National Laboratories.
 It does not directly fund research or major hardware.
 Instead, UC-HiPACC sponsors working groups of UC scientists from multiple campuses and labs who pursue joint projects in computational astrophysics; workshops and conferences on topics in computational astrophysics; and an annual advanced summer school on a topic in computational astrophysics.